 Phoenetia are being demolished.
 The garden and some of the building materials on the church should be salvaged as they can be used for monument repair.
 They are coral rock which is hard to come by these days.
 Some of it is dressed, a lot of it is not.
-One of our commissioners is interested in coming up with a good
+One of our commissioners is interested in coming up with a good compromise with the community as well.
+I would like to recommend to the City, the Historic Preservation and Landmarks Advisory Boards that they look at the material that there.

-This is the one that I received the designation application a year after I had made the determination.
+Mr. Adams: This is the one that I received the designation application a year after I had made the determination.
 This will be coming back to you one way or another.
 If I agree with the designation application it will have to come to you, if I disagree with the application, the likelihood is that the applicant will bring it to you.
 I would not discuss this.

 Mr. Maxwell.
 I thought this was foregone already, I thought they already had a demo permit.

-I issued the letter over a year ago saying it did not have significance.
+Mr. Adams: I issued the letter over a year ago saying it did not have significance.
 It did not merit designation.
 The applicant submitted the designation report a year later.

 There is a designation application pending.